listedforlife/listed-reloader/README.md

 - Submit your form one last time and see if all data is coming trough to MailChimp
 - Thats is!

-## Instagram Feed

-Get Your Instagram Access Token [here](https://generator.thrivex.io/).
-In order to display your Instagram photos on your own website, you are required to provide an Instagram Access Token.
-You can do this by clicking the generator button on this site you will first need to login to your account.